A Quick Guide to Becoming a Champion for Automated Support Within Your Organization.

 1) Start Small With AI-Powered Customer Service

 Identify very defined use cases for customer service automation with AI, such as order status or refund requests.
 This will not only help keep costs down, but it will enable everyone within a customer service organization to learn the process of implementing AI and witness how it evolves over time.

 2) Identify the Right Use Cases

 Pinpoint where there is a lot of historical data that can be used to train AI.
-Customer service is such a great place to start with AI, as companies have troves of historic emails, chat and social messaging data that can be used to bootstrap AI training, and new tickets are continuously being created to give your AI the ability to learn in action.
+AI and customer service is such a great place to start, as companies have troves of historic emails, chat and social messaging data that can be used to bootstrap AI training, and new tickets are continuously being created to give your AI the ability to learn in action.
 Determine what to delegate to AI by identifying which queries come infrequently and don’t require human oversight.

 3) Create a Game Plan for a Human Agents and AI-Powered Customer Service